Karangtanjung

 Karangtanjung is an administrative district (kecamatan) located in the northeast corner of Pandeglang Regency in Banten Province on Java, Indonesia.
-It covers an area of 19.07 km^{2} and had a population of 32,364 at the 2010 Census and 37,315 at the 2020 Census; the official estimate as at mid 2023 was 38,593.
+It covers an area of 19.07 km^{2} and had a population of 32,364 at the 2010 Census and 37,315 at the 2020 Census; the official estimate as of mid-2023 was 38,593.
 The administrative centre is in Pagadungan kelurahan.

 Communities

 Karangtanjung District is sub-divided into four urban villages or towns (kelurahan).
-These are listed below with their areas and their officially-estimated populations as at mid 2022.
+These are listed below with their areas and their officially-estimated populations as of mid-2022.
 All share the post code 42213.